"False"

 Self-archiving is a way of making a research publication openly available by sharing a version in an open repository.
 Researchers and doctoral students affiliated with Umeå University can self-archive in DiVA.
 On this page, you can learn more generally about self-archiving and how to self-archive your work.

-Self-archiving means making a version of a published work available in an open repository such as DiVA, the university’s publication database.
-Self-archiving is a way to achieve open access free of charge, even when access to the publisher version is not free.
+Self-archiving is a way of making a research publication openly available by sharing a version in an open repository, such as DiVA, the university’s publication database.
+It is a way to achieve open access free of charge, even when access to the publisher's version is not free.
 This is sometimes referred to as green open access or parallel publishing.

 Benefits of self-archiving